Epoch Everlasting Play Recalls Kidoozie Play Tents, Playhouses Due to Flammability Risk, Burn Hazard - Clarksville Online - Clarksville News, Sports, Events and Information

 |Royal Castle Playhouse

-Consumer Contact: Epoch Everlasting Play at 800.631.1272 from 8:00am to 5:00pm ET Monday through Friday, email at productsafety@epocheverlastingplay.com or online www.epocheverlastingplay.com/recalls or www.epocheverlastingplay.com and click on “Recalls” on the top menu for more information.
+Consumer Contact: Epoch Everlasting Play at 800.631.1272 from 8:00am to 5:00pm ET Monday through Friday, email at or online www.epocheverlastingplay.com/recalls or www.epocheverlastingplay.com and click on “Recalls” on the top menu for more information.

 Remedy: Consumers should immediately take the recalled playhouses and play tents away from children, stop using them and contact Epoch Everlasting Play for a full refund or free replacement product.